 Carl Person has worked with venomous snakes since 1979.
 He has a B.S. in Biology and is finishing his Ph.D. at Loma Linda University on rattlesnake biology and behavior.
 On to Carl …

-With the arrival of spring, we love to be outdoors and take our pets with us to explore and enjoy the beauties of nature.
-Trails and parks abound in Southern California and offer a wide array of different habitats, from low deserts to high Alpine forests.
-Daily, people and their pet companions converge on these sites by the droves.
-The exhilaration of being in these pristine outdoor environments often makes us forget that, within these treasured getaways, there is a potential for disaster.
+With the arrival of spring, we love to be outdoors and take our pets with us to explore and enjoy the beauty of nature.
+Southern California’s trails and parks offer various habitats, from low deserts to high alpine forests.
+Daily, people and their pet companions converge on these sites in droves.
+The exhilaration of being in these pristine outdoor environments often makes us forget that, within these treasured getaways, there is potential for disaster.

 The venom of rattlesnakes varies from species to species and even between different populations of the same species.
 A good example of this is the Southern Pacific Rattlesnake.
-Southern Pacific Rattlesnakes are found from the low desert areas in the eastern Coachella Valley to mountain habitats above 10,000 feet; they can also be found on beaches, low rolling hills and Santa Catalina Island.
+Southern Pacific Rattlesnakes are found from the low desert areas in the eastern Coachella Valley to mountain habitats above 10,000 feet; they can also be found on beaches, low rolling hills, and Santa Catalina Island.
 Because they exploit such a wide variety of habitats, their prey items also vary widely, influencing the venom diversity in this species.
 On Mt.
 San Jacinto, the snake population has a powerful presynaptic neurotoxin.
-Snakes at the base of the mountain lack this element, but have a really rich mixture of small myotoxins and myoneurotoxins—this variation in the venom profiles make this species the most medically significant snake in Southern California.
+Snakes at the base of the mountain lack this element but have a rich mixture of small myotoxins and myoneurotoxins.
+This variation in the venom profiles makes this species the most medically significant snake in Southern California.